DianaBCh/API-Testing-Practice/README.md

 # API Testing Practice

 This project is a portfolio demonstration designed to showcase my skills in API automation testing.
-The framework targets the contact list API available at [https://thinking-tester-contact-list.herokuapp.com](https://thinking-tester-contact-list.herokuapp.com) and includes a robust set of tests for both user and contact endpoints.
+The framework targets the Contact list API available at [https://thinking-tester-contact-list.herokuapp.com](https://thinking-tester-contact-list.herokuapp.com) and includes a robust set of tests for both user and contact endpoints.